 I believe they can be excellent resources for support, especially groups, as they provide identification and accountability.
 However, thousands of books and seminars have been written and created, with more coming every day, because people continue to seek just the right answer for their needs.
 What's missing is what makes therapy unique and so valuable: The opportunity to address your needs in depth and in detail, and develop specific and personalized solutions for your life.

 CAN’T I JUST TALK TO A CLOSE FRIEND OR FAMILY MEMBER INSTEAD OF A THERAPIST?

 Trusted friends and supportive family members are invaluable resources for support.
-That said, support and well-intentioned advice are vastly different from listening in depth, encouraging independent thought, highlighting blind spots, and working to create greater insight and self-reflection.
+That said, support and well-intentioned advice are vastly different from listening in-depth, encouraging independent thought, highlighting blind spots, and working to create greater insight and self-awareness.
 Therapists listen with intensity, experience your life with you, and help guide you through your past and present so that you can reestablish your truth, purpose, and meaning, and confidently reclaim your place in the world.
 They are highly skilled at interpreting what is said and unsaid, and at seeing in others what they cannot yet see in themselves.
 This skill is developed through thousands of hours of continuous education, consultation, clinical experience, and personal therapy, and is truly invaluable.

 More questions and answers related to the therapeutic process can be read here, in the article: "What Is Therapy?":